Shaz3e/S3-Joomla/README.md

  - Hide Component

 ### Layout Settings
  - Show Copyright "Default Show" (Hide or Show) when its hide the module still be available for this postion
  - Show Credit "Default Show" (Hide or Show) when its hide the module still be available for this postion
  - Show Framework Logo "Default Show" (Hide or Show)
  - **Fixed Header and Menu**
  - Fixed Header "Default Off" If you want to hide/show header and Menu on scroll up/down enable this option
+ - Break Point Type your break point (only number) i.e. (768 for tablet) fixed header will show on larger than break point defined here.
  - Enable Height i.e. 100 (Fixed header will be hide after scrolling down 100px)
  - Ease Speed "Default 400" Low Number is Faster and Higher Number will slow down.

 ### S3 Template Configuration
  - Google Analytics
  - **Development Options**
  - Use Responsive Video "Default Off"
-- Development Mode "Default On" (CSS will be auto-compilation when off)
+ - Development Mode "Default Off" (CSS will be auto-compilation when off)
  - js Hosted on CDN "Enable or Disable" By disabling this feature template will use all js files locally.
  - Type Meta Generator

 ### How To Use